next-multilingual/next-multilingual/README.md

 ### Custom Error Pages

-Like most site, you will want to leverage Next.js' [custom your error pages](https://nextjs.org/docs/advanced-features/custom-error-page) capability.
+Like most site, you will want to leverage Next.js' [custom error pages](https://nextjs.org/docs/advanced-features/custom-error-page) capability.
 With `useMessages()`, it's just as easy as creating any other pages.
 For example, for a `404` error, you can create your `404.tsx`:

 ```tsx
 import { useMessages } from 'next-multilingual/messages';